 Each year, Accurate Appraisal reassesses properties which have been issued building permits in the past year, along with 1/4 to 1/3 of the remaining properties in the City.
 Accurate Appraisal personnel drive vehicles marked with their logo, carry identification, and carry a letter from the City Clerk verifying their identity and role as assessor for the City.

 In mid-April, all property owners receive a letter (via U.S. mail) informing them of their current assessment, even if the assessment has not changed from the previous year.
 Beginning in mid-April, the assessment roll for the entire city is available for review at City Hall.
 Property owners are then given the opportunity to contest their property’s assessment through a formal process which begins with Open Book.
-Open Book is an opportunity to meet face-to-face with an assessor and explain why you think your property’s assessment is too low or too high.
+Open Book is an opportunity to meet with an assessor (in person or via phone) and explain why you think your property’s assessment is too low or too high.
 This is a more informal process, and many discrepancies are resolved this way.
 Property owners who are still dissatisfied with the results after Open Book may then make an appeal to the Board of Review.
 The process of property assessment appeals is legislated by State Statute.
 A guide for property owners regarding this process can be found on the Wisconsin Department of Revenue's website.

 Dark Store Tax Loophole